maups/ear-recognition/README.md

   </tr>
 </table>

-1. Load an input image
+1. Load an input image of a cropped ear
 2. Convert image in step #1 to grayscale
 3. Normalize the image in step #2 using a coarse parameter estimation
 4. Run side classification and flip the image in step #3 horizontally if necessary